Skip to content

 What intervention is required?

 The TLICS score acts as an indication for surgical intervention.
-The guide being that <3 does not need surgery, 4 is at the surgeon’s discretion, and >4 likely requires surgery.
+The guide is that <3 does not need surgery, 4 is at the surgeon’s discretion, and >4 likely requires surgery.

 Timothy has a T12 compression fracture on XR, which is confirmed on CT.
 He has no neurological signs.
-He is discharged with analgesia and will be followed up in clinic in a couple of months time.
+He was discharged with analgesia and will be followed up at the clinic in a couple of months’ time.

 References